remotelockbox/remotelockbox/README.md

 The `debug` script does not operate your hardware by default.

+The included test suite simulates requests against the web application and checks that common usage scenarios work correctly.
+Run the tests with `python3 app_test.py`.

 ## Design

 This software is designed to control a relay using GPIO.
 It is built with